FIFA's 2026 World Cup: The Greatest Fleecing on Earth

 It was the water bottle that did it.

 Not the ticket prices.
 Not the travel costs.
 Not the hotels.
-After months of quietly absorbing everything that FIFA has thrown at the ordinary football fan in the build-up to this summer's World Cup, it was the announcement that supporters would no longer be permitted to bring a reusable water bottle into a stadium — in the middle of an American summer, at venues where temperatures are expected to comfortably, or more so uncomfotably hit 28°C+ — that finally made the whole thing feel complete.
+After months of quietly absorbing everything that FIFA has thrown at the ordinary football fan in the build-up to this summer's World Cup, it was the announcement that supporters would no longer be permitted to bring a reusable water bottle into a stadium — in the middle of an American summer, at venues where temperatures are expected to comfortably, or more so uncomfortably hit 28°C+.
+It feels like the straw that broke the in this case non-water carrying camel’s back.

 FIFA had previously said empty transparent bottles would be allowed so fans could refill them.
 Then, days before the tournament, they changed their minds.
 The official reason was safety.
 Bottles, apparently, present a risk of injury if thrown.
 For an organisation that has placed matches in open-air venues in temperatures that medical professionals have described as dangerous for sustained physical activity, the sudden concern for fan welfare lands with all the sincerity of a US citizen receiving a get-well card from their medical insurer.